Appliqué Made Easy

 Placement Guide for Appliqué

-It is a Perfect Piecing placement guide printed from whatever pattern you are using.
+It is a Perfect Piecing placement guide printed from whatever pattern you use.

 Pin it to the right side of your background fabric, as pictured.

-You want it to open like a book, which only requires two pins on the left side.
+You want it to open like a book, requiring only two pins on the left side.

 Apply a little Roxanne's glue to the wrong side of the turned edge shape.

-Slide the shape under the placement guide, position, and finger pressing in place.
+Slide the shape under the placement guide, position, and finger press in place.

 Drum roll.

-Now carefully pull the freezer paper off the shape you just glued and finger pressed to the right side of your background fabric.
+Now, carefully pull the freezer paper off the shape you just glued.

 No cutting freezer paper out of the back of your work.